Energy landscapes of combinatorial optimization in Ising machines: Results

-With our analysis we would also like to highlight the effect of choosing quadratization methods on performance of solvers.
-While all such methods preserve global minima, the geometry of combinatorial landscapes may change beyond recognition, thereby drastically decreasing the local search performance.
-To support the observed landscape advantage of KZFD-BG mapping over Rosenberg, we performed simulated annealing for a collection of SATLIB 3-SAT problem instances in Fig.~\ref{fig:Ros_vs_KZFD}.
-The advantage of the KZFD-BG mapping clearly exhibits itself in the solver performance giving dominating TTS$_{99}$ for the majority of instances.
-For the problem size of $N=50$ none of the KZFD-BG mapped instances timed-out within our imposed computational budget of SA sweeps.
-On the other hand, the solver using the Rosenberg mapping failed to find a solution for several instances even at this modest problem size.
+With our analysis we would also like to highlight the effect of choosing quadratization methods on the performance of solvers.
+While all such methods preserve global minima, the geometry of the configuration space changes, thereby drastically decreasing the local search efficiency in terms of the time-to-solution pre-factor and empirical scaling with the problem size \cite{perdomo2019, hizzani2023, sharma2023, bybee2023}.
+To support the observed energy landscape advantage of KZFD-BG mapping over Rosenberg, we performed simulated annealing for a collection of SATLIB 3-SAT problem instances in Fig.~\ref{fig:TTS_qubo_comparison}.
+The advantage of the KZFD-BG mapping clearly exhibits itself in the solver performance giving smaller TTS$_{99}$ for the majority of instances ($\approx 96\%$).
+For this problem size of $N=50$ we observe an order of magnitude improvement of the median time-to-solution.
+As a result, we would like to distinguish the energy landscape geometry features of different individual problem instances from the features of quadratization methods.
+In the former case, the details of the energy landscape result in the spread of computational hardness as we showed in the Fig.~\ref{fig:pubo_50_tts_hist}.
+In the latter case, the QUBO mappings can lead to orders of magnitude penalties on performance for any problem instance (comparing Figs.~\ref{fig:pubo_50_tts_hist} and ~\ref{fig:TTS_qubo_comparison}).
+We refer to App.~\ref{appx:sa_details} for SA implementation details, including hyperparameter optimization, error estimation, and timeout definition.
+In App.~\ref{appx:sa_ho_opt} we also test a larger problem size demonstrating increasing advantage of PUBO over QUBO, as well as of one QUBO mapping over the other, even though their corresponding QUBO embedding size is the same.